By

 • Age groups or shoe sizes

-The applications within the company are numerous.
+There are many applications within the company.
 Sales analysis by product becomes clear.
 Performance comparisons between teams are immediate.
-Results presentations gain in visual impact.
+Presentations of results gain visual impact.
 Dashboards easily integrate these graphs to track key indicators.

 How to build a bar chart step by step

-Creating a bar chart requires a structured method.
-This approach guarantees clear, professional results.
+Creating a bar chart requires a structured approach.
+This approach ensures clear and professional results.

-- Identify and organize the numerical data to be represented
+Identify and organize the digital data to be represented

-Collect and categorize your data.
-Check that each value corresponds to a distinct category.
-Data must be complete and consistent before you start.
+Collect your data and sort it into categories.
+Make sure each value corresponds to a separate category.
+The data must be complete and consistent before you begin.

-- Drawing the horizontal axis: category placement and regular spacing
+Draw the horizontal axis: placement of categories and regular spacing

-The horizontal axis contains your categories (months, products, regions).
+The horizontal axis displays your categories (months, products, regions).
 Divide the axis into equal segments according to the number of categories.
-Each segment should have the same width to avoid visual distortion.
+Each segment should be the same width to avoid visual distortions.

-- Draw vertical axis: graduated scale proportional to maximum values
+Draw the vertical axis: graduated scale proportional to the maximum values

-The vertical axis shows the numerical scale.
+The vertical axis displays the numerical scale.
 Start at zero and end slightly above your maximum value.
-Use regular intervals (10, 20, 50, 100) to facilitate reading.
+Use regular intervals (10, 20, 50, 100) to make it easier to read.

-- Build sticks: height corresponding to values, uniform width
+Constructing the sticks: height corresponding to the values, uniform width

-Draw each stick from the horizontal axis to the corresponding height.
-The width remains the same for all sticks.
-Leave a space between each stick to improve legibility.
+Draw each bar from the horizontal axis to the corresponding height.
+The width remains the same for all bars.
+Leave a space between each bar to improve readability.

 Add a descriptive title to the diagram.
 Clearly indicate what each axis represents with precise labels.

-Use contrasting colors to distinguish categories.
-Avoid visual effects that make it difficult to read values.
+Use contrasting colors to distinguish between categories.
+Avoid visual effects that make it difficult to read the values.

-The bar chart is a powerful tool for transforming raw data into strategic visualizations.
-Its simplicity enables companies and professionals to communicate complex information quickly and effectively.
+Bar charts are a powerful tool for transforming raw data into strategic visualizations.
+Their simplicity allows businesses and professionals to communicate complex information quickly and effectively.
 Adopt this technique to improve understanding and decision-making in your data analysis.

 Nourdine CHEBCHEB